Franck-Dernoncourt/v3.0/_posts/2015-04-22-additives.md

 ```SOURCE_FLG``` | VARCHAR2(10) | N | Source of data (v2.6 or METAVISION)
 ```ADDITIVESDATAID``` | NUMBER | N | Unique row identifier

-*Table: Description of the Columns in the ADDITIVES table*